 If you were hoping Avengers: Endgame might squeeze out a nomination this year, it's hard luck.
 This is pretty much what we predicted the shortlist would be, although Ford V Ferrari surprised us by making it in, and it's a shame Bombshell didn't get a nod in the best picture category.
 Otherwise, it's wall-to-wall prestige movies with the exception of Joker, which feels more likely to win in an acting category rather than Best Picture.

 Who do we think will win?
-Given the talent involved and the technical achievement of successfully de-ageing Robert De Niro, Al Pacino and Joe Pesci, it’s hard to look past The Irishman.
-But 1917, winning the Golden Globe for the equivalent category and getting a sweep of Bafta nominations, may have an edge in awards season.
+Given the talent involved and the technical achievement of successfully de-ageing Robert De Niro, Al Pacino and Joe Pesci, The Irishman did seem like a good bet.
+But 1917, winning the Golden Globe for the equivalent category and winning Best Film and Outstanding British Film at the 2020 BAFTAs, now feels like a dead cert.

 Who do we want to win?
 It would be exciting to see Parasite take this award instead of the more predictable contenders.